 When using BlueConic actively for a long time, you may end up with a large number of objects.
-The Object Overview Insight provides an organized overview of the objects in BlueConic or in a specific program.
+Place the Object Overview insight on a BlueConic dashboard to get an overview of the objects in BlueConic or in a specific program.
 You can use this insight to quickly identify relationships between objects without having to go to each object individually.

 The Insight and its controls